-The first picture shows the inside of one of these hoses after a few days of operation.
+The first photo shows the inside of one of these hoses after a few days of operation.
 It was taken right before the Merus Ring was installed.
-The hose is180 m long and both ends look the same.
-Therefore we assume, the deposits settled over the entire length.
-We installed one Merus Ring right behind the shut-off valve at the beginning of the hose.
+The hose is 180 m long and looked the same at both ends.
+The customer and we came to the conclusion that the deposits were distributed in the same way over the entire length of the hose.

-After the installation of the Merus Ring no limescale could settle in the hose anymore.
-As you can see in the second picture the hose treated with the Merus Ring is clean.
-Limescale is visible only on the outside of the connecting piece.
+After the installation of the Merus ring, no more limescale could settle in the hose.
+As you can see in the second picture, the tube treated with the Merus ring is clean.
+Lime is only visible on the outside of the nozzle.

 The pumps, which previously required frequent maintenance, are no longer blocked and far fewer maintenance and emergency repairs are required.
 A positive side effect was that the service life of the pumps was significantly increased.
 The process and operation simply run undisturbed.